microsoft/LightGBM/docs/Installation-Guide.rst

   cmake -DUSE_CUDA=1 ..
   make -j4

 Recently, a new CUDA version with better efficiency is implemented as an experimental feature.
-To build the new CUDA version, replace -DUSE_CUDA with -DUSE_CUDA_EXP in the above commands.
+To build the new CUDA version, replace ``-DUSE_CUDA`` with ``-DUSE_CUDA_EXP`` in the above commands.
+Please note that new version requires **CUDA** 10.0 or later libraries.

 **Note**: glibc >= 2.14 is required.